slu-soc5650/module-3-projections/README.md

 [![](https://img.shields.io/github/repo-size/slu-soc5650/module-3-projections.svg)](https://github.com/slu-soc5650/module-3-projections)

 ## Module 2 - Data Cleaning
 These materials correspond to the sixth course meeting of SOC 4650 and SOC 5650, which is focused on working with projections both conceptually and in `R`.
+We'll also introduce some very basic work in ArcGIS Pro.

 ## Lesson Quick Start
 ### Install Software